Primary malignant melanomas of the eyelid are extremely rare; they amount to 1% of all eyelid cancers.

 They are usually flat, tan to brown macule with irregular borders.

-Within the lesion, there might possibly also be areas of white and grey.
+Within the lesion, there might also be areas of white and grey.
 They most offen occur on sun-exposed facial skin in the elderly.

 Superficial spreading melanoma is considered the more common form of melanoma.
 It represents 70% of skin melanomas.
 It usuallly involves nonexposed skin surfaces.
-It might possibly appear on the nonexposed skin surfaces and a grow faster than lentigo maligna.
+It might appear on the nonexposed skin surfaces and a grow faster than lentigo maligna.

 Are they dangerous?

-A patient with a suspected eyelid melanoma should have a careful examination, an incisional biopsy, and might possibly ultimately require complete excision of the lesion and follow-up with an oncologist since this tumor can spread throughout the body.
+A patient with a suspected eyelid melanoma should have a careful examination, an incisional biopsy, and might ultimately require complete excision of the lesion and follow-up with an oncologist since this tumor can spread throughout the body.

 Excision of the tumor can be performed by a MOHS surgeon, an dermatologist, or an ophthalmic plastic surgeon.